 - pre-school programs offer child care for 4 or less hours per day for pre-school aged children

-People who offer child care out of their homes, that have not been approved to operate under the provincial family day home category, are considered private babysitters.
+People who offer child care out of their homes, that have not been approved to operate under the provincial family day home category, are considered private child care providers.
 These programs can offer private babysitting to up to 6 children, not including their own, at any given time.
 There are no government oversights on private babysitting arrangement, nor are they monitored by the Government of Alberta.

 Find child care